any-docs/css/content/guides/media_queries/printing/index.md

 }
 ```

-You can also use the {{cssxref("@page")}} at-rule to modify different aspects of printed pages including the page's dimensions, orientation, and margins.
+You can also use the `@page` at-rule to modify different aspects of printed pages including the page's dimensions, orientation, and margins.
 The `@page` at-rule can be used to target all pages in a print-out or just a specific subset of pages

 ## Detecting print requests

-Browsers send {{domxref("Window/beforeprint_event", "beforeprint")}} and {{domxref("Window/afterprint_event", "afterprint")}} events to determine when printing may have occurred.
+Browsers send `beforeprint` and `afterprint` events to determine when printing may have occurred.
 You can use this to adjust the user interface presented during printing (for example displaying or hiding user interface elements during the print process).

 ## Examples